What is Secured by Design?

 Companies with accreditation are audited every six months to ensure compliance, giving confidence to specifiers at all levels that products certified to LPCB standards on a performance basis.

-Physical security plays an important part in the security of buildings – windows and doors being the most attacked part of any property by potential intruders and vandals.
+Physical security plays an integral part in the security of buildings – windows and doors being the most attacked part of any property by potential intruders and vandals.

 Any attack immediately downgrades the surrounding area, causing concern and insecurity amongst users of the property and surrounding building developments.

-As well as checking that the product is recognised by Secured by Design, it is also important that the product is fit for purpose within the use of the building.
+As well as checking that the product is recognised by Secured by Design, it is also vital that the product is fit for purpose within the use of the building.

 Some perimeter fences may be Secured by Design but could also present an unwelcome presence to the property, depending on the sector and the application of the security products.